ramirocabral/aws-solutions-architect-associate-notes-SAAC03/databases/RDS.md

 - Don't have any info about the data itself.
 - Near real-time events.
 - Send to [[SNS]] or subscribe to events with [[EventBridge]].

+## Migrations

+**Use DMS if both dbs are up and running**.

+### RDS MySQL to Aurora MySQL

+- Option 1: DB Snapshot from RDS MySQL -> Restore to Aurora MySQL.
+- Option 2: Create Aurora Read Replica from RDS MySQL, and when the replication lag is 0, promote it as its own DB cluster. (but more time and cost $)

+### External MySQL to Aurora MySQL

+- Option 1: Use Percona XtraBackup to create a backup file in [[S3]].
+Create a Aurora MySQL from S3.
+- Option 2: Create an Aurora MySQL DB.
+Use the mysqldump to migrate MySQL into Aurora.(slower).